khiajohnson/SpiCE-Corpus/docs/research.md

+## Share your SpiCE research

-# An infrequently updated list of papers and publications with SpiCE
+This is an infrequently updated list of papers and publications with SpiCE.
 If you'd like your work with SpiCE to be listed here, please email khia.johnson@ubc.ca.
 This page is currently in an APA style, but might be maintained as a bibtex file later on.

+## Preprints, projects, and repositories

+...

-## papers
+## Papers

 Johnson, K. A., Babel, M., Fong, I., & Yiu, N. (2020).
 SpiCE: A New Open-Access Corpus of Conversational Bilingual Speech in Cantonese and English.
 Proceedings of The 12th Language Resources and Evaluation Conference, 4089–4095. https://www.aclweb.org/anthology/2020.lrec-1.503

 Johnson, K. A., Babel, M., & Fuhrman, R. A. (2020).
 Bilingual Acoustic Voice Variation is Similarly Structured Across Languages.
 Proc.
 Interspeech 2020, 2387–2391. https://doi.org/10.21437/Interspeech.2020-3095

-## presentations
+## Presentations

 Johnson, K. A., & Babel, M. (2020, October).
 The role of passage length on acoustic voice variability in bilingual speech [Poster].
 179th Meeting of the Acoustical Society of America, Virtual. https://asa.scitation.org/doi/abs/10.1121/1.5147411